gcowan/RapidSim/README.md

 # RapidSim [![DOI](https://zenodo.org/badge/50026095.svg)](https://zenodo.org/badge/latestdoi/50026095)

-RapidSim is a fast Monte Carlo generator for particle physics.
+RapidSim is a fast Monte Carlo generator for simulation of heavy-quark hadron decays.
-It can be useful for generating background, or even toy data sets for acceptance studies.
+It can be useful for generating background or toy data sets for acceptance studies.

-* It uses [`TGenPhaseSpace`][tgenphasespace] to generate b events.
+* It uses [`TGenPhaseSpace`][tgenphasespace] to generate b/c quark hadron decays.
-* [FONLL][fonll] is used to boost the b.
+* [FONLL][fonll] is used to give the b/c the correct production kinematics for the LHC.
-* The daughter particle momenta are smeared correctly.
+* The daughter particle momenta are smeared correctly using user-defined resolutions.
-* Cuts can be made on daughter particle properties.
+* Cuts can be made on daughter particle properties (pT, eta, etc).
-* There are tools to swap mass hypothesis.
+* Particle mass hypotheses can be swapped to investigate effect of mis-identification.

+A more detailed description can be found here https://arxiv.org/abs/1612.07489

 ## Setup

-Now moved to using CMake to compile a binary.
+RapidSim relies on having a working ROOT installation and gcc4.9 or clang.
 To build do the following:

 ```shell
 $ # Setup your ROOT environment.
 On lxplus, you can do this: